The Director is allocated first.

 Graduate students will continue to be eligible to participate in the campus-wide

 lottery.
-These permits are assigned directly from the Department of Public Safety.
+These permits are assigned directly from the Transportation and Parking Office.

 Again, if no assignment is made, you can elect to be placed on a waiting list.

-All full-time employees, post docs and students that DO NOT possess an on campus
+All full-time employees, postdocs and students who DO NOT possess an on-campus

-parking assignment are eligible and encouraged to apply for a CAP permit (Commuters
+parking assignment are eligible and encouraged to apply for a CAP (Commuter

-Alternatives Program), which will allow you to park in designated Park-n-Ride lots
+Alternative Program) permit, which will allow you to park in designated Park-and-Ride lots

-For additional parking information go to the Department of Public Safety homepage:
+For additional parking information go to the Transportation and Parking homepage: